MaciejDzikowski/hangman_pl/README.md

-An easy hangman game with Polish instructions.
+a simple hangman game with Polish instructions.
 Works for Polish and English alphabet.